mauricelanghinrichs/ABCdeZ.jl/docs/src/index.md

 # ABCdeZ.jl

+Approximate Bayesian Computation (**ABC**) with differential evolution (**de**) moves and model evidence (**Z**) estimates.

+ABCdeZ.jl offers Bayesian parameter estimation and model comparison/selection for inference problems with an intractable likelihood.
+Models only need to be simulated (instead of calculating the likelihood).
+In this documentation you will find everything to get started.

 ```@contents
 ```

+ABCdeZ.jl was developed [@TSB](https://www.dkfz.de/en/modellierung-biologischer-systeme/) by [Maurice Langhinrichs](mailto:m.langhinrichs@icloud.com) and Nils Becker.
+This work is based on many people's previous achievements, particular some part of the code base was adapted from [KissABC.jl](https://github.com/francescoalemanno/KissABC.jl); please find a a complete list of references [below](#References).

 ## Introduction

 - two example files for both alg. ? or one extended minimal example (also changing script in examples...)